 |

-Redwood City, CA that won the 1996 Guinness World Record for the World's
+the San Francisco Bay Area.
+This won the 1996 Guinness World Record for

 |

-Guinness World Records and did not have the necessary monitors to verify
+recognition by Guinness World Records and did not have the necessary monitors

-the attempt.
-This in no way negates the obvious size of the event.
-The
+to verify the attempt.
+This in no way negates the obvious size of the

 |